Music industry: Broadcast, soundtrack and streaming

 When a recording is broadcast (either on radio or by a background music service such as Muzak), performance rights organisations (such as the ASCAP and BMI in the US, SOCAN in Canada, or MCPS and PRS in the UK), collect a third type of royalty known as a performance royalty, which is paid to songwriters, composers and recording artists.
 This royalty is typically much smaller than publishing or mechanical royalties.
 Within the past decade, more than "15 to 30 percent" of tracks on streaming services are unidentified with a specific artist.
 Jeff Price says "Audiam, an online music streaming service, has made over several hundred thousand dollars in the past year from collecting royalties from online streaming.

 According to Ken Levitan, manager from Kings of Leon, Cheap Trick and others, "Youtube has become radio for kids".
 Because of the overuse of YouTube and offline streaming, album sales have fallen by 60 percent in the past few years.
 When recordings are used in television and film, the composer and their publishing company are typically paid through a synchronization license.
 In the 2000s, online subscription services (such as Rhapsody) also provide an income stream directly to record companies, and through them, to artists, contracts permitting.

 Live music

 A promoter brings together a performing artist and a venue owner and arranges contracts.
 A booking agency represents the artist to promoters, makes deals and books performances.
 Consumers usually buy tickets either from the venue or from a ticket distribution service such as Ticketmaster.
 In the US, Live Nation is the dominant company in all of these roles: they own most of the large venues in the US, they are the largest promoter, and they own Ticketmaster.
 Choices about where and when to tour are decided by the artist's management and the artist, sometimes in consultation with the record company.
 Record companies may finance a tour in the hopes that it will help promote the sale of recordings.
-However, in the 21st century, it has become more common to release recordings to promote ticket sales for live shows, rather than book tours to promote the sales of recordings.
+In the 21st century, it has become more common to release recordings to promote ticket sales for live shows, rather than book tours to promote the sales of recordings.

 Major, successful artists will usually employ a road crew: a semi-permanent touring organization that travels with the artist during concert series.
 The road crew is headed by a tour manager.
 Crew members provides stage lighting, live sound reinforcement, musical instrument maintenance and transportation.
 On large tours, the road crew may also include an accountant, stage manager, bodyguard, hairdressers, makeup artists and catering staff.
 Local crews are typically hired to help move equipment on and off stage.
 On a small tour with less financial backing, all of these jobs may be handled by just a few roadies or by the musicians themselves.
 Bands signed with small "indie" labels and bands in genres such as hardcore punk are more likely to do tours without a road crew, or with minimal support.